Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 \end{theorem} \begin{remark} As in Remark \ref{rem:ParametersCurrent}, let us stress that the dependence of the constants $c_0,C_0$ on $\mathfrak{a}$ can be found as Proposition 5.3 of \cite{LS:Tails} for the stochastic six vertex model, which transfers to the ASEP using the results by Aggarwal from \cite{A:Convergence}; see also Section 7 in \cite{LS:Tails}. \end{remark}

-In the following, we prove a moderate deviation result for the maximal displacement of a second class particle in the ASEP on the integers.
-This will be further extended to a bound on the maximal displacement of multiple second class particles.
-The next lemma is similar to Theorem 4.7 in \cite{SY:OpenLight}, which states moderate deviations for the maximal displacement of a single second class particles when $w \geq \log(s)$ above.
+Next, we prove a moderate deviation result for the maximal displacement of a second class particle in the ASEP on $\Z$.
+This will then be further extended to a bound on the maximal displacement of multiple second class particles. {To this end, we consider a parameter $N$ and choose the time $T$, depending also on $\rho$ and $q$, in such a way that a second class particle in the ASEP on $\Z$ from a Bernoulli-$\rho$-product measure will have fluctuations of order $N$ at time $T$.} The next lemma is similar to Theorem 4.7 in \cite{SY:OpenLight}, which states moderate deviations for the maximal displacement of a single second class particles when $w \geq \log(s)$ above.
 However, we require refined bounds, which we obtain by a multi-scale argument similar to the chaining argument of Theorem~11.1 in \cite{BSV:SlowBond} for the transversal fluctuations of geodesics in last passage percolation.